albinwarvelin/stravaToPDF/README.md

-# StravaToPDF - Export strava data to PDF (Work in progress)
+# TrainingLogToPDF - Export strava data to PDF (Work in progress)